openkruise/kruise/CONTRIBUTING.md

 ## Code and doc contribution

-Every action to make Kruise better is encouraged.
+Every action to make Openkruise better is encouraged.
-On GitHub, every improvement for Kruise could be via a PR (short for pull request).
+On GitHub, every improvement for Openkruise could be via a PR (short for pull request).

 - If you find a typo, try to fix it!
 - If you find a bug, try to fix it!